 Historic Resources Policy 1.
 Encourage and promote the voluntary protection and preservation of scenic, historic, cultural, architectural, and archaeological resources.
 Historic Resources Policy 1, Strategy 2.
 Support the preservation of resources with local, state, or national significance.
 Historic Resources Policy 2.
 The County should support projects that consider and mitigate the impacts of development projects on historic and cultural resources during the rezoning, special use, and capital project planning processes.
 Historic Resources Policy 2, Strategy 1.
 Development applications and staff reports should identify historic and cultural resources in proximity to proposed rezoning, special use, or capital project, and evaluate the impacts of the project on the resources in question.
 Historic Resource Policy 3.
 Integrate historic and cultural preservation goals with economic development, tourism, capital facility, and public safety goals.
 Historic Resources Policy 4.
 Enhance public understanding and appreciation of the unique nature of Spotsylvania County's historic history, culture and character.
 Historic Resources Policy 4, Strategy 4.
-Develop additional heritage tourism trails to promote new historic tourism ventures that capitalize on Spotsylvania history, including such topics as mill sites, gold mines, churches, etc. A search of the Virginia Cultural Resources Information System (V-CRIS) system notes no significant architectural or archaeological resources associated with Center B. The archaeological survey identified and documented a number of Native American Lithic sites and an archaeological historic site type.
-Archaeological findings in this area were recommended not eligible for Virginia Landmarks Register or National Register of Historic Places worthy due to resources lacking sufficient context for further interpretation and resources found unlikely to yield significant information on Native American lifeways in the region.
-For the one historic resource site type documented (a whiteware fragment), the artifact location was deemed to lack sufficient context for further interpretation and is unlikely to yield significant information on the historic occupation of the region.
-No architectural resources were identified within the limit of Center B. The Virginia Department of Historic Resources reviewed the archaeological and architectural studies provided for the proposal and concur with the findings and recommendations.
+Develop additional heritage tourism trails to promote new historic tourism ventures that capitalize on Spotsylvania history, including such topics as mill sites, gold mines, churches, etc. There are a number of historic resources associated with this project documented by the Virginia Department of Historic Resources (DHR).
+A search of the Virginia Cultural Resources Information System (V-CRIS) system notes portions of DHR 088-5364 Fredericksburg and Gordonsville Railroad corridor (VCR Railbed) recommended eligible for the National Register of Historic Places.
+088-5183 Wilderness Battlefield also partially onsite.
+An offsite cemetery immediately adjacent to the project area along Chancellor Meadows Lane is a recognized cemetery as per County Cemetery Inventory and DHR ID 088-5513.
+088-5182 Spotsylvania Courthouse Battlefield is also partially documented onsite.
+The Foster Family Cemetery is documented DHR 088-5512.
+The project area also includes historic gold mining sites, and farmlands associated with the Gaspard Tochman retirement estate.
+Considering potential historic resources and mitigation of impacts the applicant commissioned extensive archaeological and architectural studies of the project area whose findings are now documented with Virginia DHR.
+Studies have greatly expanded upon historic and cultural resources associated with the project area including a significant correction to the historic record concerning the historic Tochman house site and likely grave location (DHR 088-5499).
+The architectural study has expanded the historical background and understanding of Tochman in Spotsylvania County.
+Identified onsite cemeteries will be left in open space areas and undisturbed.
+Staff has recommended additional precautions concerning clear marking of cemeteries to avoid disturbance consistent with Virginia DHR recommendations.
+New architectural and archaeological findings from site research have been documented.
+The Virginia DHR reviewed the archaeological and architectural studies and concur with the findings and recommendations.
 Overall there are no adverse impacts to significant historic resources that are expected to result from this project.
+Many of the documented artifacts discovered have been identified as not eligible for listing in the Virginia Landmarks Register or the National Register of Historic Places.
+No adverse impacts were identified pertaining to Spotsylvania Courthouse Battlefield, Wilderness Battlefield or the Fredericksburg and Gordonsville Railroad corridor (aka VCR) (provided construction plans adhered to).
+Considerate of DHR comments, Code of Virginia regulation regarding cemeteries, and historic resources goals, staff believes the project will be in compliance with County historic resources mitigation policy through compliance with staff recommended special use conditions and the project Generalized Development Plan.
+Project conditions have been identified and recommended to address project impacts and mitigate potential issues that could arise related to the proposal.